Fundraising: Individual donors

 The donor base (often called a "donor file" or simply "constituents") for higher education includes alumni, parents, friends, private foundations, and corporations.
 Gifts of appreciated property are important components of such efforts because the tax advantage they confer on the donor encourages larger gifts.
 The process of soliciting appreciated assets is called planned giving.
 Charitable giving by individuals in the U.S. was estimated to be $286.65 billion in 2017.

-The classic development program at institutions of higher learning include prospect identification, prospect research and verification of the prospect's viability, cultivation, solicitation, and finally stewardship, the latter being the process of keeping donors informed about how past support has been used.
+The established development programs at institutions of higher learning include prospect identification, prospect research and verification of the prospect's viability, cultivation, solicitation, and finally stewardship, the latter being the process of keeping donors informed about how past support has been used.
 When goods or professional services are donated to an organization rather than cash, this is called an in-kind gift.

 A number of charities and non-profit organizations are increasingly using the internet as a means to raise funds; this practice is referred to as online fundraising.
 In addition, crowdfunding has begun to be used as a method to engage small-donation donors for small, specific opportunities.

 Comparing traditional and online fundraising, 55% of donors worldwide prefer to give online with a credit or debit card, while 12% prefer to give by bank/wire transfer, and only 8% choose to donate in cash.
 51% of donors are enrolled in a recurring giving program with 87% of recurring donors opting to give monthly.
 Worldwide, 45% of donors donate to crowdfunding campaigns that benefit NPOs, 13% create online peer-to-peer fundraising campaigns to benefit NPOs, and 60% have donated to an NPO in response to the COVID-19 pandemic.